createcandle/configuration-files/boot/firmware/readme.txt

 # HOTSPOT
-candle_hotspot.txt 			# If present, Candle will start a guest WiFi network for your wifi-based smart home devices. candle_hotspot_password.txt 		# Change the password of the guest wifi network by writing it into this file. candle_hotspot_allow_access_to_main_network.txt	# Allowd devices on the hotspot network to see and reach devices on your home network candle_hotspot_block_ip4_internet.txt	# Block devices on the Hotspot network from reaching the internet candle_hotspot_block_ip6_internet.txt	# Block devices on the Hotspot network from reaching the internet candle_hotspot_force_uap0.txt	# Force the Hotspot to ignore any plugged in WiFI USB sticks, and create virtual interface UAP0.
+candle_hotspot.txt 			# If present, Candle will start a guest WiFi network for your wifi-based smart home devices. candle_hotspot_password.txt 		# Change the password of the guest wifi network by writing it into this file. candle_hotspot_allow_access_to_main_network.txt	# Allow devices on the hotspot network to see and reach devices on your home network candle_hotspot_block_ip4_internet.txt	# Block devices on the Hotspot network from reaching the internet candle_hotspot_block_ip6_internet.txt	# Block devices on the Hotspot network from reaching the internet candle_hotspot_force_uap0.txt	# Force the Hotspot to ignore any plugged in WiFI USB sticks, and create virtual interface UAP0.